MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

     }
 }
 ```
+ [MdnDocsWebHtmlElementIframeAttrSandbox]: [https://developer.mozilla.org/docs/Web/HTML/Element/iframe#attr-sandbox](https://developer.mozilla.org/docs/Web/HTML/Element/iframe#attr-sandbox) "sandbox - <iframe>: The Inline Frame element | MDN" [MdnDocsWebHttpHeadersContentSecurityPolicy]: [https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) "Content-Security-Policy | MDN"

 #### AddWebResourceRequestedFilter

-Adds a URI and resource context filter to the WebResourceRequested event.
+Adds a URI and resource context filter to the `WebResourceRequested` event.

-> public HRESULT [AddWebResourceRequestedFilter](#addwebresourcerequestedfilter)(LPCWSTR const uri, [COREWEBVIEW2_WEB_RESOURCE_CONTEXT](#corewebview2_web_resource_context) const resourceContext)
+> public HRESULT [AddWebResourceRequestedFilter](#addwebresourcerequestedfilter)(LPCWSTR const uri, COREWEBVIEW2_WEB_RESOURCE_CONTEXT const resourceContext)

-The URI parameter can be a wildcard string ('*': zero or more, '?': exactly one). nullptr is equivalent to L"".
-See COREWEBVIEW2_WEB_RESOURCE_CONTEXT enum for description of resource context filters.
+The `URI` parameter value may be set to a wildcard string (`*`: zero or more, `?`: exactly one). `nullptr` is equivalent to `L""`.
+For more information about resource context filters, navigate to [COREWEBVIEW2_WEB_RESOURCE_CONTEXT].

 #### CallDevToolsProtocolMethod

-Call an asynchronous DevToolsProtocol method.
+Runs an asynchronous `DevToolsProtocol` method.

-> public HRESULT [CallDevToolsProtocolMethod](#calldevtoolsprotocolmethod)(LPCWSTR methodName, LPCWSTR parametersAsJson, [ICoreWebView2CallDevToolsProtocolMethodCompletedHandler](icorewebview2calldevtoolsprotocolmethodcompletedhandler.md) * handler)
+> public HRESULT [CallDevToolsProtocolMethod](#calldevtoolsprotocolmethod)(LPCWSTR methodName, LPCWSTR parametersAsJson, ICoreWebView2CallDevToolsProtocolMethodCompletedHandler * handler)

-See the [DevTools Protocol Viewer](https://aka.ms/DevToolsProtocolDocs) for a list and description of available methods.
-The methodName parameter is the full name of the method in the format `{domain}.{method}`.
-The parametersAsJson parameter is a JSON formatted string containing the parameters for the corresponding method.
-The handler's Invoke method will be called when the method asynchronously completes.
-Invoke will be called with the method's return object as a JSON string.
+For more information about available methods, navigate to [DevTools Protocol Viewer][GithubChromedevtoolsDevtoolsProtocolTot] .
+The `methodName` parameter is the full name of the method in the `{domain}.{method}` format.
+The `parametersAsJson` parameter is a JSON formatted string containing the parameters for the corresponding method.
+The `Invoke` method of the `handler` is run when the method asynchronously completes. `Invoke` is run with the return object of the method as a JSON string.

 ```cpp
 // Prompt the user for the name and parameters of a CDP method, then call it.